standardco/espen-collect/docs/CODE-GUIDELINES.md

 ```

 ## Code from external sources
-ODK Collect is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+ESPEN Collect is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 Please make sure that any code you include is an OSI-approved [permissive license](https://opensource.org/faq#permissive). **Please note that if no license is specified for a piece of code or if it has an incompatible license such as GPL, using it puts the project at legal risk**.

 Sites with compatible licenses (including [StackOverflow](http://stackoverflow.com/)) will sometimes provide exactly the code snippet needed to solve a problem.
-You are encouraged to use such snippets in ODK Collect as long as you attribute them by including a direct link to the source.
+You are encouraged to use such snippets in ESPEN Collect as long as you attribute them by including a direct link to the source.
 In addition to complying with the content license, this provides useful context for anyone reading the code.

 ## Gradle sub modules